-Efforts to grow community partnerships and engagement have been very successful during his first two years, with creative partnerships with the Memphis Symphony, St. Jude Children’s Research Hospital, Shelby County Schools, and Methodist Healthcare.
+Efforts to grow community partnerships and engagement have been very successful during his first four years, with creative partnerships with the Memphis Symphony Orchestra, St. Jude Children’s Research Hospital, Shelby County Schools and Methodist Healthcare.
 His first year saw a record $37M raised, with second year numbers surpassing that total and exceeding $38M raised.
-Including the current year, a total of over $500M is being invested on campus and in the university neighborhood district, with over $140M of private funds.
-Dr. Rudd launched a national visibility campaign in his first year in partnership with FedEx Corporation, an effort that is already garnering attention.
-More UofM academic programs are currently ranked (across multiple ranking systems) than at any time during the university's 104-year history.
+The four year total in fundraising set a new record for the UofM with well over $100M.
+A total of more than $500M is being invested on campus and in the University Neighborhood District, with over $140M of private funds.
+This past year, the UofM launched a unique partnership with Shelby County Schools, the River City Partnership, targeting teacher recruitment and retention.

 Dr. Rudd serves on a number of editorial boards, is past Chair of the Texas State Board of Examiners of Psychologists, past President of the Texas Psychological Association, past President of Division 12 Section VII of the American Psychological Association, past Past-President of the American Association of Suicidology, a previous members of the APA Council of Representatives, and currently serves on the board of the PDV Foundation.
 Dr. Rudd has testified seven times before the U.S. Congress, both House and Senate, on issues related to veterans and suicide.

 Dr. Loretta Rudd is a clinical associate professor in child development at the UofM.
 Dr. Rudd earned her PhD in educational psychology from Baylor University.
 She holds bachelor’s and master’s degrees in communication disorders/deaf education from The University of Texas at Austin.
 She also received a master of education in educational administration from Tarleton State University.

 Previously, Dr. Rudd was an assistant professor at the University of Utah.
 For 12 years, she taught in public education in Texas and California.